 In case of fixing the tube, fetch it out of the tire, infiltrate it a little bit.
 Now immerse it in water to see where the air is leaking from.
 Buy a tube sealer, and apply it to seal the leak.
 They put the tube inside again.

 Check this video out.

-In case of replacing the tube, just buy a new tube same as the old one.
+In the case of replacing the tube, just buy a new tube the same as the old one.
 Put the new tube inside the tire.

 After putting it inside, line up the tire bead and press it slightly against the rim.
 It’ll sync easier this time.
 Infiltrate is to reach the expected tire pressure.

-Tired and exhausted fixing flat tires?
-Alright, it’s 2018, everything is possible now, so is finding a tire that is forever flat free, Solid tires!
+Tired and exhausted of fixing flat tires?
+Alright, it’s 2021, everything is possible now, so is finding a tire that is forever flat-free, Solid tires!

-If you have the money to spend, consider buying the Marathon Universal Fit, Flat Free Wheelbarrow Tire and Wheel Assembly with Adapter Kit.
+If you have the money to spend, consider buying the Marathon Universal Fit, flat-free wheelbarrow tire and wheel assembly with an adapter kit.
 They’re super expensive and they’ll remove your hassle.

 I’ll write a separate piece on solving those problems and link with this page.
 Bookmark this page, if you don’t want to miss out.